loneliness

 Cognitive-behavioural therapy (CBT), as mentioned earlier, is an approach that can help to target negative automatic thoughts.
 In CBT, people learn to identify these quick and unhelpful, challenge their accuracy, and develop more balanced and realistic ways of thinking.
 This can be particularly beneficial in reducing feelings of loneliness and improving overall mental well-being.

-Please note that this blog post by Personal Psychology is not intended to provide professional advice.
+Please note that this blog post by Personal Psychology psychologist in north Sydney, is not intended to provide professional advice.
 If you or someone you know is experiencing mental health difficulties, it is important to seek help from a qualified healthcare professional.